TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 1. [Why use TrenchBoot?](#1-why-use-trenchboot-background-info)
 2. [How does TrenchBoot work?](
     #2-how-does-trenchboot-work-trenchboot-architecture)
-3. [Why does TrenchBoot use an intermediate launcher?](
+3. [What is the TrenchBoot intermediate loader?](
-    #3-why-does-trenchboot-use-an-intermediate-launcher)
+    #3-what-is-the-trenchboot-intermediate-loader)
-4. [What are the benefits of measurement over signature validation?](
+4. [How do measurement trust chains contrast with verification trust chains?](
-    #4-what-are-the-benefits-of-measurement-over-signature-validation)
+    #4-how-do-measurement-trust-chains-contrast-with-verification-trust-chains)
 5. [What do I need to incorporate TrenchBoot into my system?](
     #5-what-do-i-need-to-incorporate-trenchboot-into-my-system)
 6. [Where do I start if I want to help with contributions?](